 YOU SHOULD KNOW THAT:

-FYCOMPA has been shown on a national level to be covered by more than 90% of commercial and federal plans1†
+FYCOMPA has been shown on a national level to be covered by 93% of commercial and federal plans1†

 ‡For insured patients with FYCOMPA coverage.